kafkaliu/dianyaai-asr-ios-sdk/README.md

 ## Features

 - File transcription: Transcribe audio files and get the results.
-- Real-time transcription (coming soon).
+- Real-time transcription from a continuous audio stream.

 ## Installation